MagretAdekunle/Machine-Learning-Projects-freeCodeCamp/Neural Network SMS Text Classifier/README.md

 Requirements
 ------------

--   Implement an model that identifies Legitimate messages from Spam messages
+-   Implement and Train the model to distinguish between Legitimate messages and Spam messages
 -   Achieve a minimum 80% accracy rate against each SMS text message

+Implement a convolutional neural network (CNN) using TensorFlow 2.0 and Keras

+Achieve a minimum classification accuracy of 63%

 Dataset
 -------